jfr3000/drip/CONTRIBUTING.md

 If you decide to work on an issue, please create a branch based on that issue.
 This allows us to keep track of the issues that are related to an existing branch, which tells everyone "somebody's on it".

-If you want to open a merge request, yeah :tada: congratulations!
+If you want to open a merge request, yeah :tada: exciting!
 We are using a template for merge requests to make sure we explain what we have done and why.
 Keep in mind that people who will review your merge request are more motivated to do so when the merge request is well explained.

 ### Reporting Bugs

-You found a bug?
+You found a bug :bug:?
 Please feel free to investigate and save logs for more specific details.
 Before creating a new issue, please review the [list of existing issues](https://gitlab.com/bloodyhealth/drip/issues) to make sure the bug is unknown.
 You are invited to describe the bug in all its details e.g. in what context/settings has it occurred?
 To send us a new issue you can also use our gitlab email: incoming+bloodyhealth/drip@incoming.gitlab.com.